catmaid/CATMAID/API_CHANGELOG.md

   pattern matching in the respective neuron name.
 If a '/' prefix is used, the pattern is interpreted as a regular expression.

+- GET|POST `/{project_id}/skeletons/validity`:
+  Obtain a list of valid or invalid skeletons in a set pf passed in skeleton IDs.

 ### Modifications

 None.